lersi/Magisk/docs/tools.md

 ### resetprop

-An applet of `magisk`.
+An applet of `liorsmagic`.
 An advanced system property manipulation utility.
 Check the [Resetprop Details](details.md#resetprop) for more background information.

 ```
 Usage: resetprop [flags] [options...]